Enforcement of Parenting Time Orders

 - Posting of a Bond to Ensure Future Compliance; and

-The Denver child custody lawyers at Plog & Stein, P.C. have over 70 years of combined legal experience, which includes fighting for our clients to ensure they get their court-ordered visitation.
+The lawyers for child custody at Plog & Stein, P.C. have over 70 years of combined legal experience, which includes fighting for our clients to ensure they get their court-ordered visitation.
 Perhaps the other parent has denied a few visits and you want the pattern of behavior stopped.
 Maybe you’ve gone months or years without seeing your kids, yet haven’t known what to do.
 Regardless of your circumstances, our attorneys are ready to help get things back on track and to hold the other parent accountable for violating the court orders.